Revolution of 1848 in Luxembourg: Change

-The political changes brought about by the events of 1848 appear obvious: the first modern constitution for the country, the introduction of parliamentary government and civil liberties, and the creation of several new government institutions.
-The authority of the monarch was severely curtailed.
-Whether, and to what extent, the Revolution brought about a social change, is more debatable.
-Political life in the early 19th century had been dominated by a bourgeoisie composed of high-ranking civil servants who valued order and authority; in 1848 they had to make way for a bourgeoisie composed of businessmen, who were more liberally inclined and who remained in control until 1919, when mass politics was introduced.
-The Revolution therefore saw power pass from a clique of conservative Orangist officials to another, only slightly larger, clique of liberal businessmen enriched by early industrialisation.
+The political shifts triggered by the events of 1848 appear evident: the country's first modern constitution, the introduction of parliamentary government and civil liberties, and the creation of several new government institutions.
+The monarch's authority was severely curtailed.
+However, whether the Revolution brought about social change and to what extent remains a subject of debate.
+Political life in the early 19th century had been dominated by a bourgeoisie composed of high-ranking civil servants who valued order and authority.
+In 1848, they had to make way for a bourgeoisie composed of businessmen, more liberally inclined, who retained control until the introduction of mass politics in 1919.
+The Revolution therefore saw power pass from one clique of conservative Orangist officials to another, only slightly larger, clique of liberal businessmen enriched by early industrialisation.
 It is doubtful, then, whether 1848 was a revolution in the social sense.

 1848 did, however, see the working classes take to the streets in anger for the first time.
 The socialist lawyer, Charles Théodore André, published an appeal to the workers of Luxembourg during the Revolution.